Major in Communication Studies

 The Structure of Our Department

-Our Communication Arts Department is large and complex, with two major and eight minor areas of study.
+Our Communication & Media Department is large and complex, with two major and eight minor areas of study.
 The two majors include: Communication Studies and Mass Communication.
 Students in each major are required to complete a specified group of core courses and then select from a variety of related elective courses.

 Students who select the Communication Studies major have the option of taking courses which focus on corporate and organizational communication, advertising and public relations, or critical studies in communication.
 Students who work in this area are prepared for a wide variety of communication related careers, or to go on to graduate study in communication arts.